Winder officials continue to struggle to find a sign ordinance acceptable for the city as well as local businesses and churches.

 Terrell went on to say the ordinance indicates the city’s intent is to promote economic development, but for those business owners he talked with, it appears the ordinance would really curtail economic development.

 Kimberly Hancock, owner of Open Box Electronics, voiced opposition to the regulations as proposed, but noted she is in favor of an ordinance that will bring some consistency and some practicality to the downtown area.

-See complete story in the June 10 print edition.
+See complete story in the Aug.
+5 print edition of the Barrow Journal.